zunigafran/zfran/README.md

 -Include Hero Image

--Include shadows to all boxed items
+-Include shadows to all boxed items (Completed)

--Add Y Translate Fade in to each block
+-Add Y Translate Fade in to each block (Completed)

 -Clean the code